vyasakhilesh/MPT-Instruct-Model/README.md

-# How to run MPT model
+# How to run/deploy MPT-Instruct model
 Commands to run MPT model using singularity
 ```bash
 $ singularity build mpt.sif mpt.def